Grey-Stryder/vencord-themes/README.md

 ## What this repo is

-This repository hosts CSS theme files created for users of Vencord who want custom visual styles for Discord.
-Each stylesheet can change colors, layouts, fonts, and other visual aspects that Vencord exposes to theme CSS.
+This repository hosts CSS theme files that I like to use.
 ---

 ## Quick install (for users)